Is Equine Gastric Ulcer Syndrome Limiting Your Horse’s Performance?

 When horses are fed frequently or on a free-choice basis, it helps to buffer the acid in the stomach.
 However, if the horses stomach is not full, it will not have a buffer and the gastric acid will move up into the squamous or non-glandular region of the stomach causing the lining to ulcerate due to the lack of a mucus layer to protect the epithelium tissue.

 Ulcer scores were determined at 42, 49 and 56 days.
 On each evaluation day, horses fed ZPM showed a significant reduction in ulcer scores compared to the horse fed the INO treatment.

 Performance Trace Minerals Help Reduce Severity of Ulcers in Horses

-Feeding Zinpro Performance Minerals helps build better integrity in the epithelial tissue within gastrointestinal tract of the horse.
+Feeding Zinpro Performance Minerals in your equine nutrition program helps build better integrity in the epithelial tissue within gastrointestinal tract of the horse.
 If an ulcer does occur, then feeding Zinpro Performance Minerals helps support a more robust immune response, thus significantly reducing the severity of the ulcer score.
-By incorporating Zinpro Performance Minerals into the diet of performance horses, owners can enhance epithelial tissue integrity within the stomach, helping to minimize the number and severity of gastric ulcer syndrome while supporting the overall well-being and comfort of the horse.
+By incorporating Zinpro Performance Minerals into your equine nutrition program, owners can enhance epithelial tissue integrity within the stomach, helping to minimize the number and severity of gastric ulcer syndrome while supporting the overall well-being and comfort of the horse.